 Combine first three ingredients.
 Cut in butter to distribute evenly.
 Sprinkle over pie.

 Here are some resources to get you started:

 - St. Lawrence Nurseries has a wide variety of grapes suited to cold climates.
 They are in USDA hardiness zone 3 and they grow their own stock.
 We have gotten several kinds of woody fruits from them and they have all performed well.
 They also have a better selection of books on growing grapes in cold climates than Amazon does.

-- Growing Grapes for Home Use – a discussion of the best grapes to grow in cold climates and how to grow them, provided by the Minnesota Cooperative Extension.
+- Growing Grapes in the Home Garden – a discussion of the best grapes to grow in cold climates and how to grow them, provided by the Minnesota Cooperative Extension.